-- 13. The applicant shall submit the required Construction Excavation Fee to the Antelope Valley Air Quality Management District (AVAQMD) prior to the issuance of any grading and/or construction permits.
+- 12. The applicant shall submit the required Construction Excavation Fee to the Antelope Valley Air Quality Management District (AVAQMD) prior to the issuance of any grading and/or construction permits.
 This includes compliance with all prerequisites outlined in District Rule 403, Fugitive Dust, including submission and approval of a Dust Control Plan, installation of signage and the completion of a successful onsite compliance inspection by an AVAQMD field inspector.
 Proof of compliance shall be submitted to the City. - c.
 Subsidence is the sinking of the soil caused by the extraction of water, petroleum, etc. Subsidence can result in geologic hazards known as fissures.
-Fissures are typically associated with faults or groundwater withdrawal, which result in the cracking of the ground surface.
-According to Figure 2-3 of the City of Lancaster's Master Environmental Assessment, the closest sinkholes and fissures to the project site are located in the vicinity of 50th Street West and Avenue J. However, the project site is not known to be within an area of subject to sinkholes, subsidence (LMEA Figure 2-3) or any other form of soil instability.
-The proposed project would be required to have a geotechnical study prepared and all recommendations followed as part of the building permit process.
-These recommendations would ensure that any impacts associated with forms of soil instability would be less than significant.
-For a discussion of potential impacts regarding liquefaction, please refer to Item VI.a. - d.
-The soil on the project site is characterized by a low shrink/swell potential (LMEA Figure 2-3), which is not an expansive soil as defined by Table 18-1-B of the Uniform Building Code.
-A soils report on the soils within the project site shall be submitted to the City by the project developer prior to grading of the property and the recommendations of the report shall be incorporated into the development of the property.
-Therefore, impacts would be less than significant.
+Fissures are typically associated with faults or groundwater withdrawal, which results in the cracking of the ground surface.
+According to Figure 2-3 of the City of Lancaster's Master Environmental Assessment, the project site is not known to be within an area subject to fissuring, sinkholes, or subsidence or any other form of geologic unit or soil instability.
+The closest sinkholes and fissures are located along Lancaster Boulevard between 40th Street West and 30th Street West approximately 0.6 miles northeast of the project site.
+For a discussion of potential impacts regarding liquefaction, please refer to Section Item VII.a.
+Therefore, no impacts would occur. - d.
+The soil on the project site is characterized by a low shrink/swell potential (LMEA Figure 2-3).
+A soils report for the proposed project shall be submitted to the City by the project developer prior to grading and the recommendations of the report shall be incorporated into the development of the proposed project.
+Therefore, the impacts would be less than significant.